 Complete Exploration with Many Colors of Rajasthan

-One of the first things that a traveler should notice in a tour of Rajasthan is how colorful are its cities and the marked contrast it has with the intact natural beauty of its various places.
-Explore the numerous fairs and festivals of this state by booking your stay at many of its resorts such as the Suryagarh in Jaisalmer, the Rambagh Palace in Jaipur or the V Resorts V Resorts Veergarh Jhalamand Jodhpur.
+One of the first things that a traveller should notice in a tour of Rajasthan is how colourful are its cities and the marked contrast it has with the intact natural beauty of its various places.
+Explore the numerous fairs and festivals of this state by booking your stay at many of its resorts such as the Suryagarh in Jaisalmer, the Rambagh Palace in Jaipur or the V Resorts Veergarh Jhalamand Jodhpur.

 Biggest Cattle Fair that can be Seen - Pushkar fair or Kartik Mela is one of the largest cultural festivals in Rajasthan.
 More than 200,000 national and international tourists attend this fair and also witness one of the most sacred Hindu pilgrimages to Pushkar Lake.